Hiking Chernobyl Memorial Forest at Ocklawaha Prairie Restoration Area

 Interactive Trail Map at AllTrails >

-Dedicated in 1996 to victims of the Chernobyl disaster in the Ukraine, the forest is a section of planted longleaf pine.
+Dedicated in 1996 to victims of the Chernobyl disaster in Ukraine, the forest provides an abundance of longleaf pine.
 You can read about the Chernobyl Memorial Forest dedication at the Orlando Sentinel.
-After parking in the free open lot, you will enter and follow the clearly marked red blazes on the trees to follow the loop.
-You will always find the memorial pine to your right (assuming you follow the loop clockwise) and various local growth such as laurel and live oak to your right.
-If you follow my map and go off-trail at the way point, a wide grassy area reminiscent of a golf course, you’ll get an extra mile of there-and-back hiking or riding with plenty of yellow Carolina jasmine, blackberry brush, turkey oak, and loblolly bay plus ample birding opportunities.
+After parking in the free open lot, you will follow the clearly marked red blazes on the trees to follow the loop.
+You will always find the memorial pine to your right, assuming you follow the loop clockwise.
+Likewise, various local growth such as laurel and live oak lie to your right.

 Trail Images Below